-On May 13, 1985 at 5:27pm, the City of Philadelphia dropped a bomb into a make-shift bunker on the roof of 6221 Osage Avenue, a row-home in West Philadelphia, a place known to be inhabited by Black children, Black women and Black men.
+On May 13, 1985 at 5:27pm, the City of Philadelphia dropped a C-4/Tovex explosive (a bomb) into a make-shift bunker on the roof of 6221 Osage Avenue, a row-home in West Philadelphia.
+A place known to be inhabited by Black children, Black women and Black men.
 The family, surname Africa, were considered to be Radical.
 Black.
 Revolutionaries.
-Also, "enemy combatants."
+They were known to Philadelphia government officials as: "enemy combatants."

 The roof was on fire… The Philadelphia Fire Department was well represented on the scene.
 The fire burned without intervention for nearly an hour.
 As a result, 11 people, including 5 children, were killed.
 60 homes burned to the ground.
 250 people were left homeless.
 Government officials, including the city's first Black Mayor, enacted their plan with impunity.
 The Black Body Curve/Free Poem Experience is in response to the events and aftermath of that day.